DavidJKTofan/replace-urls-html/README.md

 * Batch Processing: Handles links in batches to minimize the impact on performance and ensure efficient processing.
 * Request Throttling: Implements request throttling to avoid overloading servers when checking URLs.

+## Limitations

+There are several limitations.
+An example are the [Workers limits](https://developers.cloudflare.com/workers/platform/limits/) themselves.
+It could be that this script might not work when scanning over ~30 URLs.

 ## Usage